IN THE KNOW

 Street performing or busking is an ancient form of entertainment.
 It is a style like no other.
 Street performers are that rare breed of entertainer in search of the best place or “pitch” to perform their art.

-There is no form of entertainment that is so diverse and eclectic than street performing.
+No form of entertainment is more diverse and eclectic than street performing.
 A good busker draws upon the audience, adapting to his or her surroundings.
 No two shows are ever the same, which makes street performing a truly unique form of entertainment.

 What is a street performer?

-Depending on their motivation, street performers travel the globe with their impromptu performances.
-Performers at CentreFest come from far and wide, as close as Red Deer as far as New Zealand.
+All over the world.
+Depending on their motivation, street performers travel the globe, "following the sun" with their impromptu performances.
+Performers at CentreFest have come from Canada, Spain, Australia, Japan, South Korea, New Zealand, America, Mexico, Germany and many more.

 Where do they come from?

 What don’t they do?
 From juggling, acrobatics, fire breathing, comedy and so much more.
 The list is way too long to print here!
 Check out the Gallery Page and see amazing pictures of our artists from past years doing what they do best!

 What do they do?